Destinations, The U.K., Tips and Tricks

 Travel and Accommodation In London

-London is one most well connected cities in the world on a local level, so whether you stay in central London or as far as zone 5 on the tube, you will be no more than a 40 minutes ride from these magical light displays.
+London is one of the most well connected cities in the world on a local level, so whether you stay in central London or as far as zone 5 on the tube, you will be no more than a 30 minutes ride from these magical light displays.

 However, if you would like to be as close to all the Christmas activity as possible, here are three incredible accommodation options in Central London: